ShwanMario/max_sliced_wasserstein_distance/README.md

 ## Requirement

-To run this demo, please install the required by running: `pip install -r requirements-dev.txt`
+To run this demo, please install the required packages by running: `pip install -r requirements-dev.txt`

 ## Train the model with different setups